petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

 with a pipeline.
-At the moment our pipeline is empty, so let's create a stage that extracts our chart from Excel into an image and denotes it as a figure in the repo.
+At the moment our pipeline is empty, so let's create a stage that extracts our chart from Excel into an image and denotes it as a figure in the project.
 On the web interface we'll see there's a button to create a new stage, and in there we'll find some stage templates to use.
 If we select "Figure from Excel",